MasahikoSawada/pgroad/README.md

 - Detach and attach support
 - More regression tests
 - Use more compact tuple format for chunk page
-- Consider to use more compressable page format such ash PAX
 - More scan support (e.g. bitmap scan, tid scan)